ads2280/global-git/README.md

 - Values like `--color=always` keep their value when translated

 You can disable translation for a command by setting `GLOBAL_GIT_BYPASS=1` in the environment.

-## Why though?

-Why not?
-Also:
-- Makes your git history more interesting
-- Confuses your coworkers in the best way
-- Proves that programming doesn't have to be English-only
-- Born from procrastination and "actually down" energy

 ## Inspiración